IBM Granite 4.0: A Hybrid LLM for Healthcare AI

 IBM Granite 4.0: A New Open-Source LLM for Enterprise and Healthcare

-IBM recently unveiled Granite 4.0, the next generation of its open-source language models, aimed at enterprise AI.
-Granite 4.0 introduces a novel hybrid Mamba/Transformer architecture that dramatically reduces GPU memory needs (over 70% less) while maintaining high performance ( www.ibm.com).
-According to IBM, these models “can be run on significantly cheaper GPUs and at significantly reduced costs compared to conventional LLMs” ( www.ibm.com).
-The rollout includes multiple model sizes: for example, Granite-H-Small (32B total parameters, 9B active) for heavy-duty tasks, Granite-H-Tiny (7B/1B) for low-latency needs, and 3B variants (dense and hybrid) for edge or on-device use ( www.ibm.com) .
-All Granite 4.0 models are released under the permissive Apache 2.0 license, and – notably – are the first open LLMs certified under ISO 42001, with cryptographic signing to guarantee integrity and governance ( www.ibm.com).
-These features signal IBM’s focus on security and transparency, important for sensitive domains.
+IBM unveiled Granite 4.0 in October 2025 as the next generation of its open-source language models, aimed at enterprise AI.
+Granite 4.0 introduces a novel hybrid Mamba-2/Transformer architecture that dramatically reduces GPU memory needs (over 70% less) while maintaining high performance ([1]).
+According to IBM, these models "can be run on significantly cheaper GPUs and at significantly reduced costs compared to conventional LLMs" ([2]).
+The rollout includes multiple model sizes: Granite-H-Small (32B total parameters, 9B active) for heavy-duty tasks, Granite-H-Tiny (7B/1B) for low-latency needs, 3B variants (dense and hybrid) for edge use, and the ultra-compact Granite 4.0 Nano series (350M and 1B parameters) released in late October 2025 for on-device and browser-based inference ([3]).
+IBM has also announced forthcoming Thinking variants optimized for complex reasoning tasks, and a Medium-sized model to fill the gap between Small and Tiny ([2]).
+All Granite 4.0 models are released under the permissive Apache 2.0 license, and – notably – are the first open LLMs certified under ISO 42001, with cryptographic signing to guarantee integrity and governance ([4]).
+These features signal IBM's focus on security and transparency, important for sensitive domains.

 Key Features of Granite 4.0

-• Range of model sizes: The family includes a 32B-parameter “Small” model (9B active) for intensive tasks like retrieval-augmented generation or question-answering, a 7B “Tiny” model (1B active) optimized for on-device low-latency use, and 3B models (hybrid and dense) for quick tasks and environments that don’t yet support the hybrid engine ( www.ibm.com) .
+- Range of model sizes: The family spans from a 32B-parameter "Small" model (9B active) for intensive tasks like retrieval-augmented generation or question-answering, a 7B "Tiny" model (1B active) for low-latency use, 3B models (hybrid and dense) for quick tasks, and the ultra-compact Nano series (350M and ~1B parameters) for on-device and edge inference ([1]).
+The Nano models are small enough to run in a web browser yet deliver solid tool-use and instruction-following capabilities ([3]).

-• Wide availability: Granite 4.0 is accessible via IBM’s WatsonX.ai platform and distributed through partners (e.g. Dell, Hugging Face, Kaggle, Docker Hub), making it easy for organizations to experiment and deploy these models.
+- Wide availability: Granite 4.0 is accessible via IBM's watsonx.ai platform and distributed through partners (e.g. Dell, Hugging Face, Kaggle, Docker Hub, Replicate), making it easy for organizations to experiment and deploy these models.

 Together, these advances mean Granite 4.0 can deliver enterprise-grade AI performance at reduced cost and risk.